mikeygough/my-ACS-2330-Responsive-Web-Design/class-4.md

 ### %

 Use percent to scale an element relative to the size of its parent element.
 If the parent were 200px and the child was `width: 50%` it would be 100px.

+This great for making images that scale to fill an area.
+This works best when the image has a parent element that defines the space the image needs to fill.

 ## What is Flexbox